NovatecConsulting/react-workshop/src/jsx.md

 ## Rendering JSX

-In order to render JSX elements, you will need a root element where the JSX will be inserted:
+In order to render JSX elements, you will need a root element where the JSX will be inserted.
+Next to React, a second library, ReactDOM comes into play.
+ReactDOM keeps the contents of the JSX (which is the representation of the UI of the application) in a Virtual DOM tree.
+The ReactDOM library keeps the browser's DOM in sync with the Virtual DOM.

 ```html
 <div id="root"></div>